 Rubbish for rubbish bins

-Try to avoid flushing away cotton balls, make-up tissues, and those pesky spiders-throwing them in the bin will cut down on the amount of water that is wasted by every flush.
+Try to avoid flushing away cotton balls and make-up tissues, throwing them in the bin will cut down on the amount of water that is wasted by every flush.